understanding-the-connected-home/book/interactions.md

 The human-readable layer contains interactions that humans can read and modify.

-The purpose of this layer is for humans, **regardless of their technical proficiency**, to feel confident in understanding what a connected object or service can do, and where desired, modify or opt out of it.
+The purpose of this layer is for humans, regardless of their technical proficiency, to feel confident in understanding what a connected object or service can do, and where desired, modify or opt out of it.

 As much as possible, this layer should convey things in simple iconography or text, or in ways that are intuitive and build on behaviors that humans are already familiar and comfortable with.
 Accessible control over machines is essential for people to live confidently and with dignity in their home.